Lithuanian Citizenship for Jews

 Lithuania is of course a member of the European Union; so the bearer of a Lithuanian passport has the right to live, work, and travel freely throughout the member states.
-The law offices of Cohen, Decker, Pex and Brosh in Jerusalem and Tel Aviv specialize in emigration from Israel and obtaining European passports, including from Lithuania.
+Our law offices in Jerusalem and Tel Aviv specialize in emigration from Israel and obtaining European passports, including from Lithuania.
 With our years of professional experience in the field, we can help you obtain Lithuanian citizenship if you are in fact eligible under Lithuanian law.

 Lithuanian citizenship for Jews – who is eligible?

 One way to acquire Lithuanian citizenship is on the basis of restoring citizenship.
 Citizenship will be restored for an applicant whose ancestors (parents, grandparents, great-grandparents, or any one of these) were Lithuanian citizens before 15 June 1940, or if the applicant himself was a Lithuanian citizen before that date.
 Many Jews lived in Lithuania before the second World War and the Holocaust.
 Their descendants, in Israel and throughout the world, are entitled to receive the citizenship of their ancestors.